 Debt collectors are trained to talk to consumers to push them to make payments or admit to a debt they are not sure they owe.
 Be careful how you communicate with them, and always think carefully before responding to their remarks or questions.
 The following are the three main ways to communicate with debt collectors:

 As mentioned earlier, when you agree on a settlement offer, do not make any payments until you receive a signed debt settlement agreement–-regardless of the method you use for communication.

 If you are drowning in debt, you have other options to explore for debt relief apart from debt settlement.
 For instance, you may not have a lump sum to settle a debt or a consistent job to help you accumulate the money needed for settlement.
 Other options, such as debt consolidation and bankruptcy, can be the solution you need to jump-start your journey to becoming financially free.
 Begin that journey by reading this guide that takes you through the debt relief process in Ohio.

 SoloSuit endeavors to help consumers to get out of debt without losing all they’ve got.
-To achieve this, we developed the SoloSettle tool that guides you in making a settlement offer to creditors and debt collectors alike.
+To achieve this, we developed the SoloSettle tool that guides you in sending and receiving settlement offers with creditors and debt collectors alike.

 SoloSettle’s goal is to empower you to negotiate and reach a debt settlement on your own.

 SoloSettle makes negotiating easy by providing a structured process.You can use our web-app to send and receive offers from collectors.
 It will draft offers for you and protect you from the potential lies and bullying of debt collectors.